 Increased settlement, as well as the Homestead Act, combined to create overstocking of the range.
-Under the Homestead Act of 1862, settlers were allowed to acquire 160 acres of the range.
-Unfortunately in the arid West, where farming was not viable but the land had evolved to grazing instead, this limitation on acreage caused the cattlemen to necessarily adapt by grazing their cattle on the adjacent public range.
+Under the Homestead Act of 1862, settlers were allowed to acquire 160 acres of the range, which worked very well in establishing small farms east of the Mississippi.
+Unfortunately, in the arid West, farming was not feasible in most areas.
+However, it was ideal for grazing livestock, and so cattle ranching, imported by the Spanish to the new world came to the American West.
+Because ranching required more acres to make a living than the 160 acres allowed by the Homestead Act, ranchers would usually homestead on water and graze their cattle on the adjacent public range.
 Unfortunately, because no one owned it, everyone else grazed it too.

 This overstocking would eventually culminate in the disastrous winter of 1886-1887.
 That winter, the thermometer dropped and the snow piled deep, where it remained all winter.
 Great blizzards swept the plains, and thousands upon thousands of cattle died from the exposure and the lack of grass.